ASTRO logo

 Facts for Kids

-Calvin Coolidge was the 30th president of the United States, serving from 1923 to 1929, known for his calm and thoughtful leadership during the Roaring Twenties.
+Calvin Coolidge was the 30th President of the United States, known for his laissez-faire approach to government and a strong belief in business and individual liberties during the prosperous 1920s.

 main image